sinn

 Slider

-The yaw parameter is obtained with the horizontal movement of the mouse.
-This parameter controls the rotation of the camera around the subject, which is generally the character.
+• The yaw parameter is derived from the horizontal movement of the mouse and controls the camera's rotation around the target, which is typically the character.

-The peculiarity of these cameras is that they cannot be controlled by the player, except when we moving the character along a path.
+A distinctive feature of these cameras is that they cannot be directly controlled by the player, except through the character's movement along a predefined path.

 Character Movement